HydraFormer/hydraformer/readme.md

 To clarify, HydraFormer consists of a Conformer-based encoder, a Bi-Transformer-based decoder, and HydraSub.
 It has 51.7M parameters in total, with 31.6M for the encoder, 13.8M for the decoder, and 6.0M for HydraSub.

 The baseline models feature the same Conformer-based encoder and Bi-Transformer-based decoder, totaling 48M parameters, with 31.6M for the Conformer-based encoder and 13.8M for the Bi-Transformer-based decoder.
-The only 3M difference lies in the subsampling component.
+The **only 3M difference lies in the subsampling component**.
 This minor difference results in a negligible increase in training cost for HydraFormer compared to a single-subsampling-rate model.
 However, HydraFormer can achieve performance nearly on par with multiple single-subsampling-rate models.

 ## Installation